Arksine/moonraker/docs/web_api.md

 }
 ```

-### Octoprint API emulation
+### OctoPrint API emulation
-Partial support of Octoprint API is implemented with the purpose of
+Partial support of OctoPrint API is implemented with the purpose of
 allowing uploading of sliced prints to a moonraker instance.
-Currently we support Slic3r derivatives and Cura with Cura-Octoprint.
+Currently we support Slic3r derivatives and Cura with Cura-OctoPrint.

 #### Version information
 HTTP request: